electricjones/awesome-game-studies/README.md

  |
 :video_game:
 :game_die:
- | A 32 episode, comprehensive introduction to the history of gaming and topics in game studies.
+ | A comprehensive introduction to the history of gaming and topics in game studies.

 - [Introduction to Game Studies](https://books.google.com/books?id=XonWQB1vHDMC) by [Frans Mäyrä](http://www.unet.fi/)
 :sunglasses: